postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 * If you hover over a message, a check box is displayed.
 Select the check boxes for two messages, and the time difference between the messages will be displayed.
 Select **Deselect** to remove the time display.
   [![WebSocket time difference](https://assets.postman.com/postman-docs/websocket-time-difference.gif)](https://assets.postman.com/postman-docs/websocket-time-difference.gif)
-* Select **>** to expand a message, or **v** to collapse it.
+* Select the arrow next to a message to expand or collapse it.
-* The time is displayed, as your local time.
+* The time is displayed as your local time.
 * If you hover over the time of a raw Socket.IO message, an information icon is displayed.
 Hover over it to see the time, MIME type, and size of the message.
 * If you hover over the time, a copy icon is also shown.
 Select this to copy the message to your clipboard.

 In an expanded message:

 * Select **Text**, **HTML**, **JSON**, or **XML** to change the formatting of the message.
-* Select Wrap Line to add or remove line wraps.
+* Select **Wrap Line** to add or remove line wraps.
 * Select **Show Hexdump** or **Show Message** to toggle if the message is shown in hex or text.
 * Use the search control to search the body of the message.
-* When you hover over line numbers, caret controls (**v**) are displayed.
-Select them to expand or collapse blocks of the message.
+* Hover over a line number and select the arrow to expand or collapse message blocks.
 [![WebSocket message body](https://assets.postman.com/postman-docs/websocket-message-body.jpg)](https://assets.postman.com/postman-docs/websocket-message-body.jpg)

 ### Event listening in Socket.IO

 In Socket.IO, you have the ability to listen to specific events.
 The **Messages** pane will only display the received events for which you've added listeners.
-Events will be color-coded by event, to make them easier to find.
+Events will be color-coded by event to make them easier to find.

 To the left of the **Messages** pane in a Socket.IO request is a **Listeners** panel of listener events.
 To listen to a new event, enter the name of an event and select **+** to add it.
 Select the toggle next to an event to disable and re-enable listening to that event.
 If you hover over the toggle, you can delete the event listener.